AqwamCreates/ChaWatcher/docs/ExampleCodes/AnomalyDetection_DistributedComputing.md

 end)

-AnomalyDetector:bindToAbnormalPredictedValues(function(WatchedPlayer, watchedByPlayerArray, predictedValuesArray) -- Runs a function when average predicted values difference is greater than maxAveragePredictedValuesDifferemce.
+AnomalyDetector:bindToAbnormalPredictedValues(function(WatchedPlayer, watchedByPlayerArray, predictedValuesArray) -- Runs a function when average predicted values difference is greater than maxAveragePredictedValuesDifference.

 	print(Player.Name .. "\'s data has been collected!")